Using CSS anchor positioning

 In the above example, we did not explicitly size the positioned element in either dimension.
 We deliberately omitted sizing to allow you to observe the behavior this causes.

-When a positioned element is placed into inset-area grid cells without explicit sizing, it aligns with the grid area specified and behaves as if width were set to max-content.
+When a positioned element is placed into position-area grid cells without explicit sizing, it aligns with the grid area specified and behaves as if width were set to max-content.
 It is sized according to its containing block size, which is the width of its content.
 This size was imposed by setting position: fixed.
 Auto-sized absolutely and fixed-positioned elements are automatically sized, stretching as wide as needed to fit the text content, while constrained by the edge of the viewport.
 In this case, when placed on the left side of the grid with any left or inline-start value, the text wraps.
 If the anchored element's max-content size is narrower or shorter than its anchor, they won't grow to match the size of the anchor.

-If the positioned element is centered vertically, such as with inset-area: bottom center, it will align with the grid cell specified and the width will be the same as the anchor element.
+If the positioned element is centered vertically, such as with position-area: bottom center, it will align with the grid cell specified and the width will be the same as the anchor element.
 In this case, its minimum height is the anchor element's containing block size.
 It will not overflow, as the min-width is min-content, meaning it will be at least as wide as its longest word.

 Centering on the anchor using anchor-center